atelier-saulx/selva/server/modules/selva/doc/README.md

 behavior when executing certain operations on the hierarchy.

-Hierarchy implements a number of different ways to traverse the graph utilizing no only the family tree -like relationships but also other possible reference and relationship types.
+Hierarchy implements a number of different ways to traverse the graph utilizing not only the family tree -like relationships but also other possible reference and relationship types.
 The traversal methods can also filter out nodes from the results by using
 [RPN Filter Expressions](hierarchy/expressions.md) with the traversal